 \section{Conclusion}

-To enhance the concealment of stegos, this paper proposes an LS scheme based on dynamically allocated intervals, namely DAIRstega.
-It uses the idea of non-uniform roulette and takes the CP of tokens as an important basis for allocating the number of codings.
-Then the requirements of invisible information hiding are analyzed and three constraints are given.
-The allocation expression is condensed.
+To enhance the concealment of stegos, this paper proposes a steganography scheme based on allocated roulette area, namely DAIRstega.
+It uses the idea of the non-uniform roulette wheel and takes the CP of tokens as an important basis for allocating the number of codings.
+Then, the allocation function and three constraints are designed to optimize the allocation process.
 Experiments show that the proposed embedding way and DAIRstega have achieved excellent performance in various concealment and anti-steganalysis.
-We also prove that the stego quality depends more on the design of the model and embedding way, not just the use of LLMs.
-Furthermore, DAIRstega can be used as a secure watermarking scheme.
-Last but not least, to concisely show the proposed scheme, we did not conduct the results of all functions and LLMs.
+Last but not least, to show the proposed scheme concisely, we did not conduct the results of all allocation functions and LLMs.